-German-based Bragi, a company known for its hands-free, wireless Dash headphones, has told Wearable it is exiting the consumer market for wearables.
+German-based Bragi, a company known for its hands-free, wireless Dash headphones, has said it is exiting the consumer market for wearables.

 Essential reading: Top fitness trackers and health gadgets

 The outfit launched the first iteration of its headphones on Kickstarter back in 2014.
 It raised some $3.4 million in the process.
 The buds allow users to stream music from a Bluetooth device or load songs directly onto its on-board music player.
 The integrated sensor technology also tracks workouts.